Rancho Margot Costa Rica- Family Travel Review

 About Rancho Margot Costa Rica

-Rancho Margot Costa Rica is an all-inclusive (except some tours and alcohol) completely off the grid and fully self sustainable farm located near the Arenal Volcano just outside the town of El Castillo.
-The farm is situated on prime forest near Volcano Arenal National Park, The Children’s Eternal Rainforest and is the last privately owned land on the edge of Monteverde National Park.
-Here’s a quick overview from Sanjay Gupta of CNN.
+Rancho Margot is a fully sustainable farm located near La Fortuna, Costa Rica.
+The farm is situated in the primary forest near Volcano Arenal National Park, The Children’s Eternal Rainforest, and is the last privately owned land on the edge of Monteverde National Park.

-Arriving At Rancho Margot
+Rancho Margot – Location

 Accommodations At Rancho Margot

-For families, the best accommodation is a bungalow.
-It’s a self standing room in the rainforest with two twin beds and a double bed, a sink, shower and outdoor hammock and table.
-There’s a full wrap around porch and railing- it’s truly beautiful.
-The bungalows are situated off of an uphill cement path, and are very private and surrounded by tons of rainforest flora.
+The bungalows are situated off of an uphill cement path and are very private and surrounded by tons of rainforest flora.
 The ranch also has an electric golf cart for those who may not be able to walk up that path.
-Rancho Margot also offers a bunkhouse shared lodging as well as month long volunteer opportunities and 200 hours of yoga teacher training.

-What to pack at Rancho Margot Costa Rica
+Packing For Rancho Margot Costa Rica

 Food at Rancho Margot

-Prepare to eat WELL at Rancho Margot.
-I mean healthy, simple foods that are mouthwatering and freshly prepared.
-Each meal is included with your stay, and there is plenty of food for everyone.
-WE enjoyed fresh salads with greens grown right on site, the MOST amazing pizza you can ever imagine, a daily vegan creamy vegetable soup, pancakes, and delicious desserts.
-There is also a bar onsite that serves fun cocktails and the standard Costa Rican beer fare, as well as has a great soundtrack and fun games for the whole family.
-(We played hours of modified Banangrams with my 5 year old, which is where I found out that not only does she know the word culo, but she can spell it!)
+There is also a bar onsite that serves fun Costa Rican cocktails and beer (even Costa Rican microbrews). fare, as well as a great soundtrack and fun games for the whole family.
+(We played hours of modified Banangrams with my 5-year-old, which is where I found out that not only does she know the word culo, but she can spell it!)

 Activities at Rancho Margot Costa Rica

-Not only can the staff at Rancho Margot set you up with all kinds of amazing tours in the La Fortuna area at a great rate, the farm itself has tons to explore.
 The farm tour is a must for anyone- but our kids had the BEST time with the guide Aurelio.
-He made the tour super exciting for our girls aged 2 and 5, and made it interesting for the adults too.
-We saw a myriad of plants, a red eyed tree frog, a baby hummingbird in it’s nest.
-We also saw chickens roosting, fed pigs and cows, walked through the gardens and the living pharmacy and generally laughed and played a ton.
-It was the highlight of our trip.
+He made the tour super exciting for our girls aged 2 and 5 and made it interesting for the adults too.
+We saw a myriad of plants, a red-eyed tree frog, and a baby hummingbird in its nest.
+We also saw chickens roosting, fed pigs and milked cows, walked through the gardens and the living pharmacy, and generally laughed and played a ton.
+There is a living compost on site, and it was amazing a gross at the same time.
+Generally, the farm tour was the highlight of our trip.

-Right near the bar/restaurant there is a typical Costa Rican play structure with a seesaw, monkey bars and slides.
-But my favorite part of the trip was connecting with the other travelers there- there were other families with young children at the ranch, and the kids had a blast playing!
+My favorite part of the trip?
+It was connecting with the other travelers there- there were other families with young children at the ranch, and the kids had a blast playing!
 The bar had a set of dump trucks and mega blocks for the kids to play with while the parents socialized.
-We made a very good friend named Jimmy from Amsterdam, who spoke to my girls in Dutch to while the responded in Spanish.
-Talk about an amazing world schooling moment for everyone- we now have three new Dutch words in our vocabulary at home- pannenkoeken, coe and our favorite: sinaasappelsap!

 Join me over at my favorite place- Instagram.